Share This

 The adherence pack can be sent:

-• Or directly to the .
+• Or directly to the EPC.

 Useful resources to implement the EPC payment schemes